The Jewish Community Center of Middlesex County (JCC) is a nonprofit social service

 to encouraging/promoting harmony, mutual respect and understanding throughout the

-community by providing programs, services & facilities to all regardless of religion,
+community by providing programs, services and facilities to all, regardless of religion,

 race, national origin, gender, age, disability, gender identity or marital status.